InsaneMonster/USienaRL/README.rst

 **Changelog**

-- Added and tested full watch functionality by a watch experiment function
-- Added the command line parse switch for scripts in which watch_experiment is used
-- Improved readability of the experiment success statement in order to better work with experiment without thresholds
+- Improved readability of the temporal difference methods
-- Removed some model methods which were not really well suited for all the algorithms
-- Added specific methods to retrieve all state-actions values and the best predicted one for temporal difference algorithms
+- Fixed some bugs in the mask implementation for temporal difference algorithms
-- Added specific methods to retrieve a sample from the probability distribution of actions and the probability distribution itself for policy optimization algorithms
-- Added a mask system for both temporal difference and policy optimization algorithms, useful to enforce game rules